hello-robot/stretch_ros2/README.md

 ## Editing the source code during the Workshop

-Our docker image comes with a pre-built installation of VS Code, vim and nano.
+Our docker image comes with a pre-built installation of vim, nano and emacs.
 You can also install your editor of choice via apt-get.